xfl03/JMCCC/README.md

 ### Forge
 JMCCC won't add fml options (such as `-Dfml.ignoreInvalidMinecraftCertificates=true` and `-Dfml.ignorePatchDiscrepancies=true`) to the command line automatically.
 If you have problems launching forge, you may need to add these arguments manually.
-These arguments are already defined in `ExtraArgumentsTempletes`.<br/>
+These arguments are already defined in `ExtraArgumentsTempletes`.
 ```java
 option.setExtraArguments(Arrays.asList(ExtraArgumentsTempletes.FML_IGNORE_INVALID_MINECRAFT_CERTIFICATES, ExtraArgumentsTempletes.FML_IGNORE_PATCH_DISCREPANCISE));
 ```